aegray/even_hub_emu/README.md

 Biggest known issues:
 * The event model isn't completely clear to me yet (how do I trigger a list event?
 What is a text event?) so the events / interaction with the glasses are definitely wrong
+* Actual image data is still untested (working on that)

 ## Bootstrap (first time)